YichenJi/intro_to_R/content/post/jupyter/index.md

 ## Data and Mapping
 In order to make a great plot, we need three components **Data**, **Aesthetics** and **Geometry**.
 In this section, we will focus on **Data** and **Aesthetics** and introduce different types of **Geometry** in the later section.

 - Data: is basically the data we use to create plots.
-In this tutorial we use the inherent mtcars dataset and diamonds dataset as examples to make presentations of verbs in `ggplot2`.
+In this tutorial we use the inherent diamonds dataset as examples to make presentations of verbs in `ggplot2`.

 - Aesthetics: or we can call it aesthetic mapping, it describe how variables in the data are mapped to visual properties (aesthetics) of geoms. `aes()` uses non-standard evaluation to capture the variable names.
 The color, shape, grouping of the graph can be mapped through the variables in the dataset.